-If you also take cholestyramine, colesevelam, or colestipol: Wait 4 to 6 hours after taking any of these other medicines before you take fenofibrate.
-Avoid taking fenofibrate within 1 hour before taking the other medicine.
+If you also take cholestyramine, colesevelam, or colestipol: Wait 4 to 6 hours after taking any of these other medicines before you take Lofibra.
+Avoid taking this medicine within 1 hour before taking the other medicine.

 easy bruising, unusual bleeding (nose, mouth, vagina, or rectum), purple or red pinpoint spots under your skin;

 chest pain, sudden cough, wheezing, rapid breathing, coughing up blood; or

 pain, swelling, warmth, or redness in one or both legs.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Lofibra?

 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Lofibra, especially: